Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Proofs of Theorem and

 \section{Proofs of Theorem~\ref{thm:algo_convtozero} and~\ref{thm:algo_conv}}

 For the sake of completeness, we present the proofs of Theorem~\ref{thm:algo_convtozero} and~\ref{thm:algo_conv}.
 Recall that we are considering system~\eqref{eqn:control_system} with the time-varying MPC controller $c^k_{mpc}$ resulting in the time-varying system~\eqref{eqn:flexstepdynamics}.
 This in turn has to be studied with the appropriate stability notion. \begin{proof}[Proof of Theorem~\ref{thm:algo_convtozero}] Fix $k_0 \in \mathbb{N}$ and $x(k_0) \in X$.
 We may assume again that $x(k_0)$ is unequal to zero.
 Suppose, by contradiction, that the control law generated by Algorithm~\ref{algo:ho-dclf} does not steer $x(k)$ to zero as $k$ goes to infinity.
-This implies that $x(k)$ is non-zero for all $k \geq \initimetimev$, as the zero control is a feasible control with minimal cost for Problem~\ref{prob:ho-dclf}.
+This implies that $x(k)$ can neither be equal to nor get arbitrarily close to zero for some $k \geq \initimetimev$, see proof of Theorem~\ref{thm:ho-dclf-stab}.
 As before, our goal is to define a subsequence $\{(x(k_n), \boldu^{k_n}_{[0:q-1]})\}_{n=0}^{\infty}$, where the Lyapunov function values evaluated at these states and controls strictly decrease.
 To this end, consider $x(k_0)$ as the current state of the flexible-step MPC scheme, which defines the initial state of Problem~\ref{prob:ho-dclf}, $x^0=x(k_0)$, and let $\boldu^{*-}_{[0:q-1]} \in \mathbf{U}_{[0:q-1]}(x(\initimetimev))$ be a fixed, but arbitrary, control sequence.
 Let $\boldu^*(x(\initimetimev))_{[0:N-1]}$ be the control sequence generated by Algorithm~\ref{algo:ho-dclf} in step three, where $N=\max\{q+m,N_p\}$.
 Since \adc~is satisfied, Algorithm~\ref{algo:ho-dclf} can find an index $1 \leq \ell_{decr} \leq m$ in step four for which

 where $\boldu^*(x(\initimetimev))_{[\ell_{decr}:q+\ell_{decr}-1]} \in \mathbf{U}_{[0:q-1]}(x^{*\ell_{decr}})$ (compare with Proposition~\ref{thm:ex_subsqn_stability}).
 In this proof, we choose the index with the greatest descent in the above inequality as $\ell_{decr}$.
 Following the flexible-step MPC scheme, the control sequence $\boldu^*(x(\initimetimev))_{[0:\ell_{decr}-1]}$ is implemented and as a result, we can define the first two members of our subsequence: